crayfis/crayfis-i18n/README.md

 # CRAYFIS Translations

 Translator instructions: please fork this repository, and then edit the `django.po` for your locale.
 The file format is very simple and it is probably easiest to learn from the examples which are already in the file.
 Basically for each English `"msgid"`, put your translation in the following `"msgstr"`.
+When you're done, open a pull request.
+Your translations will eventually be copied onto the website after the pull request has been merged.

 ## Site